ralna/GALAHAD/doc/Julia/rst-dir/bgo_functions.rst

 	*
 		- H_row

 		- is a one-dimensional array of size ne and type Int32 that holds the row indices of the lower triangular part of H in the sparse co-ordinate storage scheme.
-It need not be set for any of the other three schemes, and in this case can be NULL
+It need not be set for any of the other three schemes, and in this case can be C_NULL

 	*
 		- H_col

 		- is a one-dimensional array of size ne and type Int32 that holds the column indices of the lower triangular part of H in either the sparse co-ordinate, or the sparse row-wise storage scheme.
-It need not be set when the dense or diagonal storage schemes are used, and in this case can be NULL
+It need not be set when the dense or diagonal storage schemes are used, and in this case can be C_NULL

 	*
 		- H_ptr

 		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the lower triangular part of H, as well as the total number of entries, in the sparse row-wise storage scheme.
-It need not be set when the other schemes are used, and in this case can be NULL
+It need not be set when the other schemes are used, and in this case can be C_NULL

 .. index:: pair: function; bgo_reset_control
 .. _doxid-galahad__bgo_8h_1acd46c656b1551f4659d725e65b70e1e6: